rocky-linux/sig-security.rocky.page/docs/packages/openssh.md

 ### Change log

 ```
+* Sat Mar 16 2024 Solar Designer <solar@openwall.com> 8.7p1-34.3.el9_3.security.0.3
+- Comment out GSSAPI* lines in /etc/ssh/ssh*_config.d/50-redhat.conf and patch
+  the code to silently ignore GSSAPIKexAlgorithms when unsupported (like it is
+  in our new without-Kerberos build)

 * Mon Mar 11 2024 Solar Designer <solar@openwall.com> 8.7p1-34.3.el9_3.security.0.2
 - Rebase 8.7p1-34.el9_3.security.0.1 on 8.7p1-34.3
 - Build without Kerberos support (shortens "ldd sshd" from 20 to 13 lines)